tiktok-privacy-innovation/PrivacyGo/README.md

 ### Privacy leakage in some PSI protocols

 A variety of PSI protocols have been developed in academia and deployed in industry.
 Among them, the ECDH-style PSI protocols [1-4] have gained wider deployment than other types, owing to their low communication complexity, particularly for handling large-scale data.
 Additionally, it is better suited to practical requirements such as multi-ID matching.
-A recent [study](https://www.usenix.org/system/files/sec22-guo.pdf) in USENIX 22'[5] has found that ECDH-style PSI protocols that disclose the intersection size may inadvertently leak membership information about the parties' sets.
+Recent studies in [USENIX22'[5]](https://www.usenix.org/system/files/sec22-guo.pdf) and [PoPETs23'[7]](https://petsymposium.org/popets/2023/popets-2023-0043.pdf) have found that ECDH-style PSI protocols that disclose the intersection size may inadvertently leak membership information about the parties' sets.
 Attackers can exploit this leakage to de-anonymize some data records in the party's set.
 Even though this does not directly violate the intended security guarantee of PSI, which is to keep each party's input set confidential, such PSI protocols can reveal additional information about whether members of one set belong to the other set or not (see Fig.1).
 As a result, such membership leakage could violate industry privacy requirements (Apple's App Tracking Transparency) or violate regulations such as GDPR, as one party is now able to track or link users based on the data provided by the other party.

 <figure>
 <img src='images/privacy_leakage_ecdh_psi.png' align="middle"/>
-<figcaption align = "center">Figure 1.
-Illustration of privacy leakage under ECDH-style PSI.</figcaption>
+<div align="center">Figure 1.
+Illustration of privacy leakage under ECDH-style PSI.</div>
 </figure>

 ### Multi-ID PSI is more vulnerable